nt246/NTRES6940-data-science/analysis/lesson5-collaboration-part2.md

 > ***ProTip*** Pay attention to URLs.
 An unsung skill of the modern analyst is to be able to navigate the internet by keeping an eye on patterns.

-### So cool!!!
+### So cool!!
+You've just set up an actual website in just a couple of minutes!

 <br>
 <br>

 ## Collaborate to build your website

-1. Check that your website is working
+1. Check that your website is working.
+Then let's add some more content!
 2. Partner 1 should pull to make sure they get a local copy of the `index.Rmd` file
 3. Now each of you find an image online that you'd like to add (maybe a picture of a car?).
 Right click on it and select "copy image address".
 The add it to the top of the `index.Rmd` with
 `![](url-to-image)`.
 Then knit the file.